bentomas/smokesignals/README.md

 Really, really lightweight event emitting for Node and the browser.

 (though Node already has [event emitting built in][1] so I don't know why you'd use this there.
-This doesn't even have most of the functionallity that Node's event emitter has.)
+This is directly inspired by Node's and doesn't even have most of the functionality that Node's event emitter has.)

 This library has three goals:

 1. Make it easy to listen for and initiate events.
 2. Be small.
-Right now the minified version comes in at 542 bytes (181 bytes gzipped).
+Right now the minified version comes in at 462 bytes (154 bytes gzipped).
 3. Not pollute the global namespace or the objects it modifies with a bunch of crap.